-- Students must apply and be approved for field placement before enrolling in field courses. - The application deadline is the second Friday in March for students planning to enter field placement in Fall/Winter (advanced placement), and the second Friday in October for students planning to enter field placement the Winter/Summer terms (foundation placement). - A student's field placement is contingent on meeting all requirements (see "foundation" or "advanced" "placement requirements" below) to enter field prior to the application and prior to the start of the semester in which field placement is scheduled. - Students who do not meet the requirements may not enter field placement - Late or incomplete applications can result in a student having to delay field placement for an entire year.
+- Students must apply and be approved for field placement before enrolling in field courses. - The application deadlines are communicated by the Field Office to all MSW students. - A student's field placement is contingent on meeting all requirements (see "foundation" or "advanced" "placement requirements" below) to enter field prior to the application and prior to the start of the semester in which field placement is scheduled. - Students who do not meet the requirements may not enter field placement - Late or incomplete applications can result in a student having to delay field placement for an entire year.
 Students who have not completed foundation field placement cannot progress to the Advanced MSW concentration classes.